African Essence, Tours and Safaris

 DAY 4 CAPE PENINSULA

-After breakfast we tour the Cape peninsula, visiting the Cape of Good Hope, which is part of the Cape Peninsula National Park and the most southwesterly point on the African continent.
+the Cape of Good Hope, which is part of the Cape Peninsula National Park and

 In South Africa, about 1.6 million years ago, the temperate climate that prevailed in the south caused a rich flora to develop, while in the north, the Arctic icefields spread over great areas and many plant and animal species perished.
 Now the Cape floral kingdom, the smallest biome in the world, has 8 580 species of flowering plants, 70 per cent of which are found exclusively in this region.
 With this diversity it is recognized as having the richest known flora.